 Be kindDoesn’t mean be soft or that you can’t be tough either.
 But what it means is be empathetic, considerate, available, and above all, know when to listen and when to be decisive.

+Work hardI have never been work shy, and admit I find it hard to understand those that do not seem to have this gene.
+So it’s my business, and if I want to work all day every day, I can make that choice (though sometimes there is no choice).
+Plus when the going gets tough, I freely admit, I expect my team to stand side by side with me.
 Bad days, and lots of them, sometimes are certainly not unheard of.
 But by and large, I love my job and as a result this thing people call work- life balance is irrelevant, as the two are irrevocably joined together.
 I find it hard to accept that not everyone, both inside and outside of my business, work at this pace.
 It’s a problem and I have to deal with it.

 Stay positiveMy glass is overflowing most of the time.
 I am the Pollyanna of the business world in that, by and large, I can always find something to be glad about.
 This isn’t about being unrealistic, but it’s certainly not about being a pessimist.
 Long experience had shown me that the boss sets the tone of the organisation, and that sets the whole attitude of the staff to deal with daily issues any business faces.
 We have a little saying that eventually “a few things really matter, and most don’t matter at all”.

 Share this story